averykhoo/recipes/recipes/baba-ganoush.md

 * 2 large / 3 medium eggplants (2 pounds = 900 grams)
 * 1 tablespoon olive oil
-* 1 teaspoon salt
+* 1/2 teaspoon salt
-* 3-4 cloves of garlic, pressed or minced
+* 2 cloves of garlic, pressed or minced
-* 1.5-2 tablespoons of lemon juice (use 1 if you're not a fan of sour food)
+* 1 tablespoon of lemon juice (use 1 if you're not a fan of sour food)
 * 1/4 cup of tahini <- warning: nut allergy
 * 1/3 cup of good olive oil
 * 2 tablespoons chopped flat-leaf parsley